Denmark election: Social Democrats on course to win | DW | 05.06.2019

-Denmark's Social Democrats won the largest share of the vote in the country's parliamentary election on Wednesday, according to exit polls.
+Denmark's Social Democrats won the largest share of the vote in the country's parliamentary election on Wednesday, according to exit polls and early counting.

 The center-left party appears to have won crucial support in recent months thanks to its adoption of a a more restrictive immigration policy.